RylandB/Proposal-Generator/Documentation/Testing.md

 ## Elevated Permissions Communication Testing
 These tests can only be performed by someone with valid Cheetah Credentials.
-Without these credentials, the system will error.
+Without these credentials, the tests will always fail.
 Login and Password should be placed within the "login.json" file in the CS495-Capstone-Puma.UnitTests project.

 - ElevatedTestPostAccessToken